clemente-lab/tesla-ver/README.md

 ## Usage

-After installation, run `bash start.bash` to start the applcation, and connect to `0.0.0.0:5000`
+Make sure that no conda environments containing `tesla-ver` in the name exist, and then run `bash start.bash` to start the applcation, and connect to `0.0.0.0:5000`

 ---